objectionary/eo-phi-normalizer/site/docs/src/installation.md

 ## Update

-Run `stack install` as in one of the methods above.
+Run `stack install ...` as in one of the methods above.
-The command will update the installed executable.

 ## Uninstall